 Proposal 1: Modify NOTE 3 in Table 6.2.1-2c in TS 38.321 as follows.

-NOTE 3: For UE capable of PUCCH repetition of Msg4 HARQ-ACK, the MAC entity uses the code points corresponding to PUCCH repetition of Msg4 HARQ-ACK if numberOfMsg4HARQ-ACK-Repetitions is configured, and if rsrp-ThresholdMsg4HARQ-ACK is configured, the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg4HARQ-ACK.
+NOTE 3: For UE capable of PUCCH repetition of Msg4 HARQ-ACK, the MAC entity uses the code points corresponding to PUCCH repetition of Msg4 HARQ-ACK if numberOfMsg4HARQ-ACK-Repetitions is configured and rsrp-ThresholdMsg4HARQ-ACK is not configured, or if both are configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg4HARQ-ACK.

 Satellite switch with resync